-7 And what does all this matter?
-Why am I spending all this time?
+6 And what does all this matter?
+Why am I spending 7 all this time?
 Why am I taking us down this road?
-One, 8 9 is to show that the Department is actually in error as to 10 its conclusion as to status of the seller and the 11 importance of that -- this transaction.
-And the analysis 12 that we must go through to determine if, in fact, the 13 title transferred in the State of California, whether or 14 not this is a taxable transaction and is a taxable sales tax for use tax towards the ultimate tax liability line.
-15
+One, 8 is to show that the Department is actually in error as to 9 its conclusion as to status of the seller and the 10 importance of that to this transaction.
+And the analysis 11 that we must go through to determine if, in fact, the title transferred in the State of California, whether or 12 13 not this is a taxable transaction and is a taxable sales 14 tax for use tax towards the ultimate tax liability line.

-16 So our argument has been, as we set forth in our 17 briefs, is that 6396 is the only available exemption from 18 the sales tax, not the occasional sale, but 6396 sale and 19 interstate commerce as reflected also in Regulation 1620(a)(3)(b).
-And reason for this is because the 20 21 question will arise, when was the use that is triggering 22 the use tax, when did that use occur?
-On January 26th 23 before any paperwork moved between the parties, the aircraft was committed to John Barnett.
-We had no right 24 25 to control or possess or use the aircraft.

-1 Again, Department has acknowledged this.
-So the 2 use of the aircraft was not its transportation for 3 purposes of delivery from Fresno, California, to Portland, Oregon.
-But instead, the first functional use of the 4 5 aircraft occurred out of the State of California in its flight from Portland, Oregon to Kalispell, Montana at 6 7 Glacier Park International.
+15 So our argument has been, as we set forth in our 16 briefs, that 6396 is the only available exemption from the 17 sales tax, not the occasional sale, but 6396 sale in 18 interstate commerce as reflected also in Regulation 19 1620(a)(3)(b).
+And reason for this is because the question will arise, when was the use that is triggering 20 21 the use tax, when did that use occur?
+On January 26th 22 before any paperwork moved between the parties, the 23 aircraft was committed to John Barnett.
+We had no right to control or possess or use the aircraft.
+2.4 use of the aircraft was not its transportation for purposes of delivery from Fresno, California, to Portland, Oregon.
+But instead, the first functional use of the aircraft occurred out of the State of California in its flight from Portland, Oregon to Kalispell, Montana at Glacier Park International.
 Thereafter, the aircraft came back into the State of California.
-8 9 In 1620(b)(c), of course, that's for the 10 presumption of use --